A fresh take on risk and valuation

 Retail Exposure

 CRR 3 links the classification of retail exposures under SA-CR with IRB methodologies to achieve consistency in applying risk weights to the same category of exposures.
 Furthermore, revolving retail exposures that meet a series of repayment or usage conditions that may improve their risk profile by being characterised as "transactor" exposures under Basel III now have a preferable risk-weight of 45 per cent.
-Exposures to one or more individuals that do not match all the criteria for retail exposures are given a risk weight of one hundred per cent.
+Exposures to one or more individuals that do not match all the criteria for retail exposures are given a risk weight of one hundred per cent (Art.
+123).

 Exposure with Currency Mismatch

 When the loan currency and the borrower's source of income do not match, a new risk weight multiplier requirement is applied for unhedged retail and residential real estate exposures to individuals.
 The final Basel III standards set the multiplier at 1.5, with a maximum ultimate risk weight of 150 per cent.
-If the currency of the exposures differs from the local currency of the obligor's place of residence, entities can use any unhedged exposures as a proxy.
+If the currency of the exposures differs from the local currency of the obligor's place of residence, entities can use any unhedged exposures as a proxy (Art.
+123a).

 Exposure secured by Real Estate